Screening For Autism At 14 Months Old Can Lead To Accurate, Stable Diagnosis, Study ShowsC. Dixon

 Every toddler who had any type of delay at any time was immediately referred to get therapy.

-The researchers found that the overall stability of an autism diagnosis between 12 and 36 months of age was higher than any other diagnosis during that time (including a diagnosis of ‘typical development,’ or TD), coming in at 0.84.
+The researchers found that the overall stability of an autism diagnosis between 12 and 36 months of age was higher than any other diagnosis during that time (including a diagnosis of ‘typical development,’ or TD).
 This means that once a child was given a diagnosis of autism, it usually stuck.

 About 84% of toddlers who were initially diagnosed with autism at their first visit retained this diagnosis when reassessed at 3 to 4 years of age.
 For the 16% who lost the diagnosis, most still had mild delays at age 3 or 4, but not enough to meet the criteria of autism.
 Only 1.8% of the toddlers who were initially diagnosed with ASD transitioned into a diagnosis of TD.